mgwalker/mudz.me/_sweets/Pineapple Upside Down Cake.md

 Preheat oven to 350°F.

-Melt 1/4 cup of the butter in a loaf pan and sprinkle with brown sugar.
+Melt 1/4 cup of the butter in a 13-inch by 9-inch baking dish and sprinkle with brown sugar.
 Arrange pineapple rings over over the bottom of the pan and put in the oven until the cake batter is ready.